codmania/NYIM-Training/README.md

 New York Institutional Metrics Training (NYIM Training) Training-NYC.com Version 10

+##### Development Use
+mysql.server start
+rake db:migrate
+you may need to delete "System" file in Public folder

 ####To restart server
 First have your public key installed by Viktor viktor.tron@gmail.com.
 It may be possible to add via github